 We know that between 15 October 1854 and late December 1854, Queen Victoria must have lacked an official dresser, but as we learn from Frieda’s letter, Ida Bonanomi had been left behind in Scotland because she was too ill to make the journey south.
-The German-born Frieda Arnold was appointed a few days before Christmas 1854, as the Queen told her journal: ‘my new dresser, Frieda Arnold, from Carlsruhe, has come since a few days ago, on three months trial, and has begun her duties’ (cit., Benita Stoney and Heinrich C. Weltzien, My Mistress the Queen: The Letters of Frieda Arnold, Dresser to Queen Victoria, I).
+The German-born Frieda Arnold was appointed a few days before Christmas 1854, as the Queen told her journal that her new dresser from Carlsruhe [sic] had now arrived (Benita Stoney and Heinrich C. Weltzien, My Mistress the Queen: The Letters of Frieda Arnold, Dresser to Queen Victoria, I).

 Frieda’s friend and colleague, Sophie Weiss, was promoted on Ida’s death to the position of the second dresser (Ibid, 8).
 Frieda’s salary as part of the Department of the Mistress of the Robes, was £100, which gives us a loose idea of what Ida had been paid in her post (Ibid, 8).
 Frieda passed her probation and remained with Queen Victoria as a dresser for some four years; Queen Victoria gave her a Christmas present of a brooch in 1855.
 Frieda is pictured wearing it after her marriage to Ernst Müller, in a photograph from around 1860.
 It features as a charming illustration in The Letters.

 Frieda’s letter ‘Scotland 1856’ describes her delight in Edinburgh and visiting the castle.
 Whose idea it was to do what followed, we do not know.
-But then suddenly we read that she ‘visit[ed] the grave of my unfortunate predecessor, Fräulein Bonanomi… her grave was marked with a simple, pleasing tombstone, and flowers.
-I drew it for Sophie [Weiss].
-She has found a peaceful resting-place, so far from her homeland…’ (cit., Ibid, 177).
+But then suddenly we read that she visited Ida’s grave, which was then marked with a modest tombstone and covered in flowers.
+She drew it for her colleague, Sophie Weiss.
+(Ibid, 177).

-Frieda doesn’t say where Ida’s exact homeland was, but clearly, the visit made an impression on her because she was still thinking about it the next morning: ‘Next morning, as we left the palace in the grey light of early dawn, I could not help thinking constantly of her.
-It must have been on just such a morning, exactly two years ago, that she was left behind, poor creature, all alone and ill…’ (cit., Ibid, 177).
+Frieda doesn’t say where Ida’s exact homeland was, but clearly, the visit made an impression on her because she was still thinking about it the next morning, in the pale light of dawn, imagining that weather had probably been like this when Ida was left behind at Holyrood (Ibid, 177).

 Frieda is referring to the Palace of Holyroodhouse, the Queen’s official residence in Edinburgh.
 It also acted as a stopping point for Queen Victoria en route to Balmoral.
 During the Queen’s reign, the old royal quarters on the first floor were renovated; even today, small upper corridors contain stag’s heads with shields felled by members of the Queen’s family.
 The Morning Drawing Room, previously the Privy Chamber of Charles II, was refurbished for Queen Victoria, who used it as her private drawing room.
 A statue of Queen Victoria once stood in the palace forecourt, where the present-day fountain stands.
 It marked an early stay of the Queen’s at Holyroodhouse, in 1851.